unhm-programming-club/meeting-records/2021/Meeting 0001/Proposed Club Accounts Procedures.md

 To be introduced first meeting

 1. The programming club email will be unhm.programming.club@gmail.com , used primarily for verification of club accounts.
+1. Passwords will be at least 25 characters when possible
 1. The programming club github account will be **unhm-programming-club**.
 1. The President and Vice President will maintain access to this account and transfer control of this account whenever the president and/or vice president changes.
 1. Meeting notes, agenda items, and votes will be maintained under **unhm-programming-club/meeting-records**.